Home » IT » Domains » What is DNS Attack and How to Prevent It?

 A DNS zone transfer is just a copy of the DNS zone and while this technique is often utilized by slave name servers to query master DNS servers, sometimes attackers can try to perform a DNS zone transfer in order to have a better understanding your topology network.

-Also, another vital factor that can be done to avoid such attacks is to restrict which DNS servers are allowed to perform a zone transfer, or at least limit the allowed IP addresses that make such requests.
+Also, another vital factor that can be done to avoid such attacks on DNS is to restrict which DNS servers are allowed to perform a zone transfer, or at least limit the allowed IP addresses that make such requests.

 4. Disable DNS recursions